TosbackCgusBridge-Bot/CGUs-versions/Americanmedical-id/Privacy Policy.md

 We will retain your information for as long as your account is active or as needed to provide you services.
 After your order has been completed, American Medical ID must store your personally identifiable information (PII) in order to comply with our legal obligations, resolve disputes, and enforce our agreements.
 If you wish to cancel your account or request that we no longer use your information to provide you services contact us at PrivacyOfficer@IdentifyYourself.com.
 Any further use of your PII is the subject of the statements below.
 Any further use of your PII is the subject of the statements below.

-We do not sell or share the personally identifiable information (PII).
+We do not sell or share the personally identifiable information (PII)in the ways that are described in this Privacy Policy.
 All the information we collect from customers remains within our hands.

 We don't supplement the PII we have about our customers with information from any third-party source.